intermine/intermine-user-docs/README.md

 Documentation for using an InterMine webapp.

+### Note on relative links

+GitHub Pages adds a trailing slash when it sees the path is to a directory in the filesystem ([more info](https://stackoverflow.com/questions/33270605/github-pages-trailing-slashes)).
+This will cause relative links to have their origin nested by an additional level, causing them to lead to nonexistent paths.
+To avoid this, you should **always use absolute links** in the documentation.

 # Docusaurus 2

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.